By Nell Minow,

 Parents Need to Know

 Parents need to know that Gosford Park has sexual references and situations (briefly graphic), including adultery, a hint of a homosexual relationship, and an attempted molestation.
-There is some strong language and a character is murdered by poisoning and stabbed afterward.
+There is some strong language, including "f--king," and a character is murdered by poisoning and stabbed afterward.
 Accurate to the period, characters smoke and drink heavily.